✨Guide: Designing Assignments and Assessments in the Age of AI

 Each week, I share what I have learned — and am learning — about AI and tech in the university classroom.
 What works, what doesn't, and why.

-In this fortnight’s Premium edition, I present a guide for how to plan and develop assignments and assessments in the age of artificial intelligence.
+In this fortnight’s Premium edition, I present a guide for how to plan and develop assignments and assessments in the age of artificial intelligence, at least as things stand late in the summer of 2024 (when this Guide, originally posted in December 2023, was last updated).

-Over the past nine months, we have been sent over a dozen take-home assignments for our AI-immunity challenge.
+Last year, we were sent over a dozen take-home assignments for our AI-immunity challenge.
 By trying to solve these assignments in one hour or less, our goal was to establish that AI tools perform better at a range of college-level work than many professors thought possible.
 We had mixed results with the especially tough cases we covered in our newsletter pieces (see here, here, and here), but all of them revealed impressive and surprising capabilities.
 (We are still taking submissions, if you have one for us.)

 In this piece, I build on these experiences to present a comprehensive guide to planning and developing university-level assignments and assessments in light of the risks and opportunities AI presents.

-This is my 40000-foot (but 6000-word) take on the option space and how to navigate through it as a professor, at least as things stand as we enter the spring 2024 semester.
+This is my 40000-foot (but 6000-word) take on the option space and how to navigate through it as a professor, at least as things stand as we enter the 2024-2025 school year.

 🖼️ The Big Picture